crunchy-devops/edb-assessment/README.md

 The web application should expose two contexts, the polls page (like http://HOST:PORT/) and the admin page (like http://HOST:PORT/admin/).
 Polls are managed via the admin page and votes can be added via the polls page.
 Backend

-The backend layer should run PostgreSQL in a High Availability configuration.
+The backend layer should run <span style="color:blue">PostgreSQL in a High Availability configuration</span>.
 The software architect selected the Cloud Native PostgreSQL Kubernetes operator as it will both enhance and simplify the management of the PostgreSQL workload.

 ## Monitoring